hugeandbulk/hugeandbulk/ePay/money/README.md

  - Durable: able to withstand repeated use.
  - Divisible: divisible to small units.
  - Portable: easily carried and transported.
- - Acceptable: most people must accept the money as payment
+ - Acceptable: most people must accept the money as payment.
  - Scarce: its supply in circulation must be limited.